 - Never overload your extension socket

-- Using a double insulated electrical equipment could be your safety ticket
+- Using double-insulated electrical equipment could be your safety ticket

 - Always follow the safety rules